lambdaclass/concrete/ROADMAP.md

     report facts.
 Same source, compiler version, target triple, profile, and dependency set must produce stable pass-output hashes unless a field is explicitly marked nondeterministic and excluded from the hash.

+7. Add a cache-free incremental shadow manifest and edit corpus.
+   `concrete trace-pipeline --incremental-shadow <prior-manifest> --json` (or an equivalent internal test surface) records the future typed query key/kind and owner, semantic input digest, dependency keys/digests, output digest, cacheability reason, validation-record id, and `would_reuse | would_invalidate` verdict.
+It must still recompute the fresh batch result every time; Phase 6C stores manifests and hashes, never reusable compiler artifacts.
+Compare every predicted hit with the recomputed digest;
+   a false hit is a hard failure and a missing dependency edge must be minimizable to the responsible edit.

+   Cover no-op, comment/span-only, private-body, public signature/type,
+   capability/contract/spec, generic instantiation, target/profile/policy,
+   file add/delete/rename, dependency-interface, and error-then-repair edits.
+   The first model may conservatively over-invalidate.
+It may become finer only when a gate demonstrates dependency completeness for that query family.
+   Mutate away one import, call, proof, policy, and target dependency edge and prove the shadow comparison catches every false reuse.
+Wire `scripts/tests/check_incremental_shadow.sh`.

+8. Add the Phase 6C validation artifact.
+   `scripts/tests/check_phase6c_observability.sh` runs telemetry, complexity slopes, trace/replay, minimization, mutation testing, deterministic pass hashes, and the shadow edit corpus over a small project plus one Phase 8 workload.
+It publishes the cold baseline, predicted invalidation sets, and query-family census that Phase 8.5 must use; it does not enable caching.

 ## Phase 7: Standard Library And Core APIs